Trincomalee The East, Sri Lanka Travel Guide

 Higher accommodation prices, more crowded attractions, advance booking needed.

 Travelers entering Sri Lanka need certain documents.
-A passport valid for at least six months from entry into Sri Lanka is necessary.
+A passport valid for a minimum of six months from entry into Sri Lanka is necessary.
 Confirm your passport meets this validity well before your trip.
 Carry a printed copy of your ETA approval.
 While immigration officials typically verify ETA electronically, a physical copy helps as a backup.
 Proof of a confirmed return or onward ticket is also generally needed.
 This demonstrates your intention to leave the country within the permitted stay.
 Additionally, visitors should show proof of enough funds for their stay.
 This includes bank statements, credit card limits, or cash.
 Though not usually needed for ETA applications, carrying passport-sized photos can be wise for unexpected situations or local registrations, though rare for tourists.
 Prepare all these documents and keep them handy for immigration checks upon arrival.

 No general special permits are for tourists for Trincomalee's main sites.
 Specialized activities might need permits (contact authorities).